JoostVanVelthoven/FindTuDelftWorkspaceBot/readme.md

 # Azure chatbot with TU Delft API

 ## Goal
 Create a multi channel chatbot.
 The bot ask your name, your building and the number of requested places.
-To answer the user the bot uses the Tu-Delft web REST api.
+To answer the user the bot uses the Tu-Delft web REST API.

 ## Steps